LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 #### Email validation

 Upon my non-expert manual visual review, most if not all of the thousands of bot sign ups seem to be associated with well-formed emails, I do not even see many "disposable" emails.
-Enhancing this slightly, as I did, or even more does not seem matter much.
+Enhancing this slightly, as I did, or even more does not seem to matter much.

 ## What's next?